gmmoura/root-RSSAC002-timeseries/README.md

 # root-RSSAC002-timeseries

-  * Show timeseries of TCP queries for Root DNS server
+  * Show timeseries of *incoming* TCP and UDP  queries for each Root Server Letter
+     * Except for G root -- could not get the data

   * Uses data from https://github.com/rssac-caucus/RSSAC002-data